Anxiety, The Beast Within or The Angle of Peace?

 When should I seek out a counselor or Professional advice?

-If you feel that anxiety is getting out of control in you life, that is when you should reach out and seek professional help.
-Seeking out a professional is like hiring a coach to help you throw the ball better, swim faster or like a math or language tutor, who helps advance your academic skills.
+If you feel that anxiety is getting out of control in your life, that is when you should reach out and seek professional help.
+Seeking out a professional is like hiring a coach to help you throw the ball better, swim faster, or advance your academic skills.

 Coping: